 - Credit Events and Modification Events: The Notes will have credit exposure to the Reference Obligations, and the performance of and yield to maturity on the Notes will be affected by the amount and timing of Credit Events and Modification Events on the Reference Obligations (and the severity of losses realized with respect thereto). - Rate and Timing of Principal Payments: The rate and timing of payments of principal and the yield to maturity on the Notes will be related to the rate and timing of collections of principal payments on the Reference Obligations. - Due Diligence and Quality Control Processes Are Limited: Our quality control and Third-Party Diligence Providers' due diligence review processes are conducted without regard to the Initial Cohort Pool or the Reference Pool.
 In addition, our quality control and Third-Party Diligence Providers' due diligence review processes are limited and may not uncover all relevant factors that could be indicative of how the Reference Pool will perform.
 The limited scope and size of the Third-Party Diligence Providers' review of the mortgage loans we acquired that met the Preliminary Eligibility Criteria may not reveal aspects of the mortgage loans which could lead to Credit Events or Modification Events.
-Although some of the Reference Obligations that are part of the Initial Cohort Pool or the Reference Pool may also be part of the Third-Party Diligence Providers' review samples, the review of such Reference Obligations in the aggregate may not be sufficient for making inferences regarding the quality of the Reference Obligations in the Initial Cohort Pool or the Reference Pool. - Risks Associated with Mortgage Loan Purchasing and Servicing Generally: The performance of the Reference Obligations could be dependent on the performance or actions of sellers and servicers. - Risks Associated with Mortgage Loans Generally: Military action, wars, terrorist attacks, cyberattacks, natural disasters, other catastrophic events, and significant climate change effects may adversely affect your investment. - Reference Obligations Having Certain Characteristics May Carry Greater Risk: Certain types of mortgage loans may experience higher rates of Credit Events and Modification Events, e.g., cash-out refinance mortgage loans and mortgage loans secured by second homes, investment properties, condominium or co-operative units, or manufactured homes.
-Mortgagors may have, or may in the future incur, additional indebtedness secured by properties securing Reference Obligations. - Legislative and Regulatory Risks: Various laws and regulations that are applicable to the Reference Obligations may adversely affect your investment in the Notes. - Mortgage Loan Historical Information May Not Be Indicative of Future Performance: Mortgage loan historical information is not indicative of future performance of the Reference Pool.
+The Preliminary Eligibility Criteria may change from time to time; restrictions relating to credit risk transfer eligibility added to the Preliminary Eligibility Criteria, or other elements of the Preliminary Eligibility Criteria definition, may change from time to time; the Preliminary Eligibility Criteria in a given month can be different from the Preliminary Eligibility Criteria in other months.
+Furthermore, some of the Reference Obligations that are part of the Initial Cohort Pool or the Reference Pool may also be part of the Third-Party Diligence Providers' review samples, the review of such Reference Obligations in the aggregate may not be sufficient for making inferences regarding the quality of the Reference Obligations in the Initial Cohort Pool or the Reference Pool. - Risks Associated with Mortgage Loan Purchasing and Servicing Generally: The performance of the Reference Obligations could be dependent on the performance or actions of sellers and servicers. - Risks Associated with Mortgage Loans Generally: Military action, wars, terrorist attacks, cyberattacks, natural disasters, other catastrophic events, and significant climate change effects may adversely affect your investment. - Reference Obligations Having Certain Characteristics May Carry Greater Risk: Certain types of mortgage loans may experience higher rates of Credit Events and Modification Events, e.g., cash-out refinance mortgage loans and mortgage loans secured by second homes, investment properties, condominium or co-operative units, or manufactured homes.
+Mortgagors may have, or may in the future incur, additional indebtedness secured by properties securing Reference Obligations. - Legislative and Regulatory Risks: Various laws and regulations that are applicable to the Reference Obligations may adversely affect your investment in the Notes.

+• Mortgage Loan Historical Information May Not Be Indicative of Future Performance: Mortgage loan historical information is not indicative of future performance of the Reference Pool.